heber-silva/CKA-Obsidian-Vault/Kubernetes Components/Control Plane Components.md

 Consistent and highly-available key value store used as Kubernetes' backing store for all cluster data.

-If your Kubernetes cluster uses etcd as its backing store, make sure you have a [back up](https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/#backing-up-an-etcd-cluster) plan for the data.
+If your Kubernetes cluster uses etcd as its backing store, make sure you have a [](https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/#backing-up-an-etcd-cluster) plan for the data.

 You can find in-depth information about etcd in the official [documentation](https://etcd.io/docs/).